 Explore two different ways to send audio files via text message as well as some of the benefits sending audio clips can have.

-The way society listens to information has evolved.
-From the days of AM radio, all the way to the most popular podcasts streamed through Bluetooth directly into AirPods.
-Despite how much technology has evolved to meet the times, audio remains a reliable way to reach a diverse audience.
+The way people listen to information has changed.
+AM radio to streaming the most popular podcasts through Bluetooth and AirPods, audio remains a reliable way to reach a diverse audience.
+Technology has evolved, but audio is still effective for connecting with many people.

 Interestingly enough, one of the fastest-growing spaces for streaming audio, according to Nielsen’s latest behavioral studies, is mobile devices.